8 Elements of High-Converting Product Pages

 Whether you’re sending traffic to a Shopify product page or a custom landing page built with an app like Funnel Buildr, you need to make sure you have these 8 essentials covered to get the ‘Add-to-Cart’.
+These 8 elements of high-converting product pages are what surely you need.

 Here are some irrefutable design rules to make your product page convert better: